bookercodes/booker.codes/works/scrimba-blog.md

 > We created a lot of content around this topic, but it did not convert very well.
 Why?

 > I learned leaners looking for career advice probably don't need a beginner course and were unlikely to convert.
-Besides, we were also competing with Indeed, GlassDoor, and other websites which Google perceive to be more authoratative on this subject.
+Besides, we were also competing with Indeed, GlassDoor, and other websites which better data story telling and who Google perceive to be more authoratative on this subject.
+It would be better to focus on our advantages.

 > That's when I pivoted to the `learn web development` vertical, where we achieved greater succes and the learning continues!

 ### Create high-caliber and engaging content

 Content around how to learn to code is pretty darn competitive.
+Not "how to lose weight" competitive, but competitive nonetheless.

 We aren't only competing with coding bootcamps, but with websites like W3Schools and HubSpot, who have cemented their authority on this subject over a decade.